timuruski/timuruski.com/resume/index.html.md

 I do all of my work on a **Mac** because it provides a powerful blend of graphical interfaces and linux shell.
 All of my work is stored in **Git**, much of it on [GitHub](https://github.com/timuruski).
 More than almost any other tool, it has transformed the way I think about and do my work.
-While my primary development environment has been **TextMate** based, over the last few years I've been moving towards a minimalist development environment based on unix tools, shell programming and the **Vim** text editor.
+Previously my development tools have been **TextMate** and a Terminal window, but over the last few years I've been moving towards a minimalist environment centered on unix tools, shell programming and the **Vim** text editor.

 ### Autodidactyly